guardian/pluto-storagetier/README.md

 i.e.:
 - timestamp
 - thread ID
 - message ID that is being processed.
-This is arbitary and set by the sender; we normally use UUIDs.
+This is arbitrary and set by the sender; we normally use UUIDs.
 Allows you to cross-reference the events or filter across multiple retries
 - retry attempt counter.
 Starts at 0, this is incremented every time a message is retried.
 Note that a message will not necessarily be retried on the same instance that received it before